volusion/element-documentation/how-to/track-block-versions/README.md

 ## 2. Publish Your Block for the First Time

-It's time to test your work online, both in the Site Designer and in a live domain.
+It's time to test your work online, both in the Site Designer and on a live domain.
 To do that, let's publish the block:

 ```bash
 npm run build